FlowBot3D: Learning 3D Articulation Flow to Manipulate Articulated Objects: Results

 \item \textbf{DAgger Oracle}: A two-step policy, where we first use ground-truth flow to select a contact point using the Generalized Articulation Policy heuristic, and train DAgger on expert trajectories generated after the point of contact. \item \textbf{DAgger Oracle + F}: Same as DAgger Oracle, but with ground-truth flow at input. \item \textbf{Oracle w/ GT 3DAF}: An oracle version of FlowBot3D that uses ground truth 3DAF vectors instead of the predicted ones for both phases.
 This serves as an upper bound of FlowBot 3D's performance.\footnote{The description files of the phone meshes contain wrong rotation axis, thus the poor performance of the oracle policy on that category.}

-\end{itemize} For a more straightforward comparison, we dedicate Table \ref{tab:baselines-dist} and \ref{tab:baselines-sr} to evaluations in the SAPIEN simulator and we defer the comparison between UMPNet and FlowBot3D to the supplementary material.
+\end{itemize} Each method above consists of a single model trained across all PartNet-Mobility training categories.
+For a more straightforward comparison, we dedicate Table \ref{tab:baselines-dist} and \ref{tab:baselines-sr} to evaluations in the SAPIEN simulator and we defer the comparison between UMPNet and FlowBot3D to the supplementary material.

 \textbf{Analysis}: We can draw two conclusions from our simulated evaluation.
 First, our formulation of FlowBot3D has a very high success rate across all categories, including test categories, which are completely novel types of objects (but may contain similar parts and articulation structures).
 This is evidence that the ArtFlowNet network is learning salient geometric features to predict the location and character of articulated points.
 Based on visual interpretation of actual predicted flows, ArtFlowNet is particularly adept at recognizing doors, lids, drawers, and other large articulated features.
 One might have thought that 3DAF is essentially estimating normal directions, but this is not the case, as seen in the results of the Normal Direction baseline.
 Normal Direction estimation suffers from occlusion issues and the normal is not always the correct direction to actuate the object (for example, for the spherical-shaped lid of a teapot).
 Additionally, our method's accuracy increases when the object is at least partially open, because there is less ambiguity about object structure than when an object is fully ``closed''.
 The UMP-DI baseline exhibits similar properties, but the implicit optimization yields noisier direction predictions.
 Second, none of the Behavior Cloning and DAgger policies, nor their flow-based variants, perform well.
 The best BC baseline, DAgger Oracle + F, is only able to fully articulate objects 33\% of the time.